PWS fire management

 The PWS response to bushfires is guided by a suite of fire management policies, guidelines and safe work procedures that align with National Best Practices such as the National Bushfire Management Policy Statement for Forests and Rangelands 2014.
 For more information on the management of our parks and reserves, please see our Management plans page.

-The TFS has current information on bushfires, permit fires and planned burns on all lands across Tasmania, available on their website.
+Current information on bushfires, permit fires and planned burns on all lands across Tasmania is available on the TFS website.
 For information on track, campground and reserve closures or restrictions see our alerts page.
 Updates on the impact of current fires on our reserves are provided on the PWS news and events page.

 For information relating to PWS planned burns, please refer to our Planned burns page.